Why Go Electric or Hybrid? | Kia UK

 All about Electric cars

-A battery electric vehicle is better for the environment than a petrol or diesel car, cheaper to run, and simple to own.
+A battery electric vehicle is better for the environment than a petrol or diesel car, cheaper to run and simpler to own.
 Like the sound of that?
 Our simple guide can tell you more.

 Owning an electric car is cheaper than you might think, with Government grants, tax incentives and lower running costs.